temiyemi/temiyemi/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Gen AI applications using LangChain
+- 🌱 I’m currently learning at the [University of London, Worldwide](https://london.ac.uk)
+- 📫 How to reach me: send an email to [temi.yemi@gmail.com](mailto:temi.yemi@gmail.com)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I also design hand-made home furniture as a creative outlet when I'm not coding
 <!--
 **temiyemi/temiyemi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.